ntrifiletti/powerschool/README.md

-# # Barracuda CloudGen Firewall Custom High Availability
+# # Barracuda CloudGen Firewall Custom Scripts for Migration
 ## Introduction
 This Azure Resource Manager (ARM) template will deploy a cluster of Barracuda CloudGen Firewall F Series virtual machines in an existing VNET.